Home > Blog > Adrenal Health > The Guide to Hypothyroidism: Symptoms, Causes, Testing, and Management Option

 For those pursuing thyroid recovery through adrenal fortification first, the body regains energy without increasing thyroid medication, even after years of relying on such replacement.
 Eventually, thyroid replacement may not be necessary and can be tapered off totally over time as adrenal function normalizes.
 However, this should only be done with the support of your doctor.
 There are also more natural types of glandulars and medications like NP thyroid or Armour Thyroid that can be utilized before jumping into levothyroxine or liothyronine.

-However, it is important not to abruptly discontinue any thyroid medications and other natural compounds that may have stimulatory effects, such as herbs and glandulars, without professional guidance.
+Remember, it is important not to abruptly discontinue any thyroid medications and other natural compounds that may have stimulatory effects, such as herbs and glandulars, without professional guidance.
 Abrupt termination may result in serious withdrawal symptoms.
 In rare cases, an adrenal crisis may occur.
+Regular monitoring of thyroid and adrenal levels is recommended to make sure levels are in balance.

 Supplements for Thyroid Support